TheFreeman193/NordVPN-Servers/Get-NordVPNTechnologyList.md

 ### -Offline
-Temporarily overrides the OfflineMode setting and uses the fallback file stored in NordVPN_Technologies.xml.
+Temporarily overrides the OfflineMode setting and uses the fallback file stored in *NordVPN_Technologies.xml*.
 This does not change the value of the setting but is useful when access to the web API is not available.

 The fallback file can be updated when online with `-UpdateFallback`.

 ```yaml
 Type: SwitchParameter